Kian Slor: Professional career

 On 17 January 2020, Slor signed his first professional contract with FC Groningen for 2.5 years.
 Slor made his professional debut with Groningen in a 1-0 Eredivisie loss to PEC Zwolle on 1 February 2020.

 On 31 August 2021, Slor joined Emmen on loan for the 2021–22 season alongside fellow Groningen-player Joël van Kaam.

+On 16 December 2024, Groningen terminated his contract, with Slor becoming a free agent.